 You won't find it in the Bible, but see if it does not fit: "Fit puberty is mine, says the Lord" - and created humans in his likeness - image.

-Who wants to follow suit, must nor shrink from a healthy teenage
+3. Who wants to follow suit, must nor shrink from a healthy teenage.

-You must stand strong to stand naked, and the teens do not have to be so very mea when there are many healthy outlets.
+The teens do not have to be so very mean when there are many healthy outlets.

 Virtue would not stand out as it does, if one's teenage did not keep it company.